McNerdius/TailBlazor/Source/wwwroot/content/build.md

 </Target>
 ```

 If Node.js/npm isn't installed, `npm -v` will fail and you'll get a build error.
 Otherwise `npm install` will install the dependencies in `package.json` - akin to a `dotnet restore` when used without parameters, but slower.
-The `Inputs`/`Outputs`/`Touch` is MSBuild [incremental build](https://docs.microsoft.com/en-us/visualstudio/msbuild/how-to-build-incrementally?view=vs-2022){ target="_blank"} magic, preventing this from running **every. single. build.**  Just when `package.json` is out of sync with packages actually installed.
+The `Inputs`/`Outputs`/`Touch` is MSBuild [incremental build](https://docs.microsoft.com/en-us/visualstudio/msbuild/how-to-build-incrementally?view=vs-2022){ target="_blank"} magic, preventing this from running **every. single. build.**  -  Just when `package.json` is out of sync with `.install-stamp`.
 (A fresh clone, for instance.)
 See [here](https://stackoverflow.com/questions/35435041/run-npm-install-only-when-needed-and-or-partially?answertab=active#tab-top){ target="_blank"} for the StackOverflow-sauce.
-Assuming no errors, things will continue on with the `tailwind build` target.
+Assuming no errors, things will continue with the `tailwind build` target.

 To actually make use of this in your Blazor project, add it to your `*.csproj`, top-level: